James W. Scott Regional Research Fellowships - Now Accepting Applications for 2017

 - Fellows will be asked to give a presentation about some aspect of their research during the course of their scheduled visit.
 The audience will vary depending on the time of the year, but may include members of the general public as well as students, faculty and staff from WWU.

-- Applications will be reviewed after October 31, 2016, with announcements of awards expected in November 2016.
+- Applications are currently being accepted for the 2017 award.
 The number and size of awards granted annually is determined by the application review committee.

 - Applications may be submitted via mail or electronically and should include: